Astro-Ayan/astro-ayan.github.io/Self-Organization.md

 So far I can think of three distinct ways I can categorise the information: Visa/Administrative Processes, Personal Space Management, and Personal Knowledge Management (PKM).

 ### Visa/Administrative Processes
-For details of Korean Visa categories, check out the [!offcial website](https://www.visa.go.kr/main/openMain.do).
+For details of Korean Visa categories, check out the [offcial website](https://www.visa.go.kr/main/openMain.do).
 Here, the detailed list of document are listed for different categories (e.g. E3 for Postdocs, D-2 for students etc.).
 The information here is the most accurate and often might save one a lot of time when the local administration (e.g. Uni, local immigration office) is unclear about the rules.

 One tip, for postdoc applicants, who are yet to obtain their PhD certificate, __ONE CAN GET E-3 VISA WITHOUT PHD DEGREE__, as the requirement is __Masters' and 3 years of Research Experience__.